jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!--Need permission to use -->

-And on the leading edge, some digital therapeutics now use chatbots or other virtual agents that can text message or even talk to patients in a more natural way while they provide support.
+And some digital therapeutics now use chatbots or other virtual agents that can text message or even talk to patients in a more natural way while they provide support.

 ---